-The unrealized gains of the open foreign currency exchange contracts as of August 31, 2019 are shown as an investment derivative of \$505.67 and the unrealized losses are shown as a liability of \$6.02 on the Statement of Net Position.
+The unrealized gains of \$136.33 and unrealized losses of \$91.25 of the open foreign currency exchange contracts as of August 31, 2020 are included in investment income on the Statement of Revenues, Expenses and Changes in Net Position.
 The foreign currency exchange contracts are traded over-the-counter and categorized as Level 2 in the fair value hierarchy.

-The gross counterparty exposure for the A&M System, as of August 31, 2019, is presented in the table below.
+The gross counterparty exposure for the A&M System, as of August 31, 2020, is presented in the table below.
 The A&M System's policy does not address master netting arrangements and the A&M System is not party to such an arrangement.
 The A&M System policy does not require collateral or other security for currency forward contracts.

-As sets Fair Liabi lities Fair S&P
+As Assets Fair lities Fair S&P

-ı Notional Notional Va lue as of Val ue as of Counterparty
+ı Notional Notional Val Value as of ue as of Counterparty

-Assets Liabilities August 31, 2019 Augu st 31, 2019 Rating
+Assets Liabilities Augu August 31, 2020 st 31, 2020 Rating

-\$ 783.87 \$ 785.02 \$ - \$ 1.15 Α
+\$ 115.32 \$ 115.53 \$ - \$ 0.21 AA-

-11,631.24 11,130.45 505.67 4.87 A+
+11,307.33 11,262.04 136.33 91.04 A+

-\$ 12,415.11 \$ 11,915.47 \$ 505.67 \$ 6.02
+\$ 11,422.65 \$ 11,377.57 \$ 136.33 \$ 91.25

 The A&M System has also invested in Treasury futures.
 To mitigate interest rate risk associated with Treasury futures, the instruments are used only for the purpose of managing interest rate risk in the fixed income portfolios.
+As of August 31, 2020, the weighted average effective duration for short futures contracts was 7.06 and for long futures contracts was 4.66.
 Futures contracts expose the A&M System to minimal counterparty risk since they are exchange traded and the exchange's clearinghouse, as counterparty to all exchange traded futures, guarantees the futures against default, therefore, they are not presented in the table above.
 Futures contracts are marked to market daily; meaning they are valued at the close of business each day and a gain or loss is recorded between the value of the contracts that day and on the previous day.
 The daily gain or loss difference is referred to as the daily variation margin, which is settled in cash with the broker each morning for the amount of the previous day's mark to market.
 The amount that is settled in cash with the broker each morning is the fair value of the futures contracts.
 Exchange traded futures contracts are categorized as Level 1 in the fair value hierarchy.
 The gains are shown as other receivables and the losses are shown as other liabilities in the Statement of Net Position as summarized in the table below.